- Home >

 Does insurance or Medisave cover sleep apnea treatment?

-Coverage may vary depending on the provider and the nature of the treatment.
+When it comes to dental insurance in Singapore, your coverage may vary depending on the provider and the nature of the treatment.
 It’s advisable to check with your insurance company or Medisave policy for eligibility and claim procedures.

 Are there side effects?